What is mindfulness meditation and how can it help you?

-Have you ever asked someone a question, and then not listened to his or her answer?
+Have you ever asked someone a question, and then not even listened for an answer?

 Have you ever found yourself at home thinking about work, and then at work you seem to keep thinking about home?